NC3-LU/cases_web/_knowhow/glossary/PhysicalTheft.markdown

 ##### Identity theft
 It is highly likely that the person responsible for the theft, if they have any computer expertise, is able to use software such as email or e-banking type software while impersonating the legal owner.
 It is clear that in this case the financial damage can quickly reach considerable sums.

-<h3 class="titre-page" id="what-are-the-vulnerabilities-exploited">What are the vulnerabilities exploited?
+<h3 class="titre-page" id="what-are-the-vulnerabilities-exploited">What are the vulnerabilities exploited?</h3>
 Unfortunately, it is not possible to do away with all vulnerabilities, but we have to try to limit the potential impacts through checks, preventive measures and detection mechanisms.

 ##### Physical security